dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

     * While Omnia deploys the minimal version of the OS, the multiple version feature requires that the Rocky full (DVD) version of the OS be provided.
     * The multiple OS feature is only available with Rocky 8.7 when xCAT 2.16.5 is in use.
 [Currently, Omnia uses 2.16.4]

-**DHCP routing for internet access**

-    Omnia now supports DHCP routing via the control plane.
-To enable routing, update the ``primary_dns`` and ``secondary_dns`` in ``input/provision_config.yml`` with the appropriate IPs (hostnames are currently not supported).
-For cluster  nodes that are not directly connected to the internet (ie only PXE network is configured), this configuration allows for internet connectivity.

 **Disk partitioning**

     Omnia now allows for customization of disk partitions applied to remote servers.
 The disk partition ``desired_capacity`` has to be provided in MB.
 Valid ``mount_point`` values accepted for disk partition are ``/home``, ``/var``, ``/tmp``, ``/usr``, ``swap``.
 Default partition size provided for ``/boot`` is 1024MB, ``/boot/efi`` is 256MB and the remaining space to ``/`` partition.
 Values are accepted in the form of JSON list such as: